 Set up in 2013 by John Bothamley, founder of grant making trust Four Acre Trust, John was concerned that many children were unable to communicate confidently.
 He established Talk The Talk, inspiring children to listen, speak up and express themselves verbally.

-In 2019 Talk The Talk became its own charity and has gone from strength to strength training young people to become confident communicators for life.
+In 2019 Talk The Talk became its own charity and has since gone from strength to strength!

 We work with teachers and schools to provide young people with the skills to communicate with confidence through a variety of oracy workshops to address key employability challenges, improve self-esteem and enable students to engage with others confidently and persuasively.